-THURSIGN HEIHACTS Ills Charge Against Mr. Bryan Publicle
+His Charge Against Mr. Bryan Publicly Withdrawn.

-Withdrawn.

-CHICAGO Aug.
-21.-"Mr. Bryan's word 'goes' with me, and I shall be glad to state to the people of this country," said Senator John M. Thurston of Nebraska to-day, after reading the flat footed denial on the part of W. J. Bryan that he was or had been in the amples of the size of the same of the size in the employ of the silver mine owners.
-"Mr. Bryan has denied the charge, which was made by a Democratic newspaper, and I have no hesitation in declaring that I believe
+CHICAGO.
+Aug.
+21,--"Mr. Bryan's word 'goes' with me, and I shall be glad to state to the people of this country," said Senator John M. Thurston of Nebraska to-day, after reading the flat footed denial on the part of W. J. Bryan that he was or had been in the employ of the silver mine owners "Mr. Bryan has denied the charge, which was made by a Demo-cratic newspaper, and I have no hesi-tation in declaring that I believe him

-Mr. Thurston gave out the followng card last evening: TO THE PUBLIC:
+Mr. Thurston gave out the following card last evening: TO THE PUBLIC: